Wake Up Call (KSI song): Release and promotion

 On 14 January 2020, KSI revealed during an interview with Vice that he would soon be releasing a new single which will "feature a huge name in American rap".
 On 25 January 2020, KSI posted the song's cover art to his social media pages, revealing the title as "Wake Up Call" and the featured artist as Trippie Redd, and the song was made available to pre-order on digital download services and pre-save on streaming services.
-"Wake Up Call" was released for digital download and streaming by RBC Records and BMG on 31 January 2020 as the second single from KSI's upcomign debut studio album.
+"Wake Up Call" was released for digital download and streaming by RBC Records and BMG on 31 January 2020 as the second single from KSI's upcoming debut studio album.

 Shortly after the release of "Wake Up Call", KSI started a TikTok video challenge called the "#WakeUpCallChallenge" to promote the song.
 KSI watched viewers' TikTok videos in a reaction video released to YouTube on 11 February 2020.
 TikTok videos using the challenge's hashtag have accumulated over 150 million views.
 A remix of "Wake Up Call" by producer Yoshi that replaces KSI's two verses from the original version with new verses by KSI, British rapper P Money and British YouTuber TBJZL (credited mononymously as Tobi) was released on 6 March 2020.
 An accompanying audio video was released to KSI's YouTube channel on the same day.
 On 13 March 2020, KSI performed "Wake Up Call" during BBC One's fundraising telethon Sport Relief.
 It was KSI's first-ever televised live music performance.
 Ahead of the live performance, KSI said, "I want to nail this so [that] I can do more live TV and showcase a YouTuber that is able to go on to mainstream and do TV.
 It’s nerve-racking, but it’s exciting.
 I’m hoping that people will see my performance and want to see more of my music."